 - Proof of unemployment

-- Financial details of your co-signer (if there is one)
+- The financial details of your co-signer (if you have one)

-- Proof of any additional income, like freelance work or investment income
+- Proof of any additional income, such as freelance work, Social Security benefits or investment income